andz-bb/budibase-component-star-rating/README.md

 ## Instructions

-To build your new plugin run the following in your Budibase CLI:
+To build this plugin run the following in your Budibase CLI:

 ```
 budi plugins --build
 ```

-You can also re-build everytime you make a change to your plugin with the command:
+You can also re-build everytime you make a change to the plugin with the command:

 ```
 budi plugins --watch